r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

 b'HTTP/1.1 301 Moved Permanently\r\nContent-length: 0\r\nLocation: https:///\r\nConnection: close\r\n\r\n'
 ```

 We got a response, no resets.
-Perhaps its switching of the feild in between that's causing it ?
+Perhaps its switching of the field in between that's causing it ?
 Changing script to set TOS after connect

 ```python
 import socket